thebeebs/Content/tech-conferences-a-four-point-survival-guide.md

 ---
-title: Tech conferences – a four-point survival guide
+title: "Tech conferences \u2013 a four-point survival guide"
 authors:
 - thebeebs
-intro: 'I go to a lot of conferences.&nbsp; Some would say...'
+intro: I go to a lot of conferences.&nbsp; Some would say...
 types:
 - shorts
 categories: